 Coextrusion of a fresh preparation with a vegetable casing

-A coextruded sausage with a vegetable casing has the aspect of a regular sausage.
-The skin is a fully edible veggie alternative.
-The process requires attention throughout the forming, coating and drying operations.
+A coextruded sausage with a vegetable casing resembles a regular sausage.
+The skin is an entirely edible vegetable alternative.
+The process requires attention throughout the forming, coating, and drying operations.

-The core is made of a meat, fish, cheese, or vegetable-based compounds.
+The core is made of meat, fish, cheese, or vegetable-based compounds.

-The fluid slurry is set by means of :
+The fluid slurry is set using the following:

 - A calcium salt

-Optionally, the coating film can be mixed or further coated with:
+Optionally, the coating film can be mixed or further coated with the following:

 - A spice coating

 How does it work?